 “Dream Show,” an internationally toured lineup, won’t singlehandedly rectify this situation, but it’s a dandy start.
-Takamine Go’s films aren’t just aesthetically rich and politically significant, they’re beautiful, odd and, if you’re in the right frame of mind, entrancing.
-Don’t misunderstand: I’m not promising a roller coaster ride.
+Takamine’s films aren’t just aesthetically rich and politically significant, they’re beautiful, odd, and, if you’re in the right frame of mind, entrancing.
+Don’t misunderstand: I’m not promising a roller-coaster ride.
 By Hollywood standards, the films are quite slow (if you don’t automatically hate slow movies, feel free to substitute the euphemism “meditative”).
 But they’re not mere travelogues or ethnographic curiosities, and they’re anything but academic.
-They have a relaxed hyperawareness, a conceptual fluidity that might be described (pun intended) as Go-with-the-flow.
-The filmmaker says this half-baked quality is the movie version of “churadai,” an Okinawan word for “loafing around.”
+They have a relaxed hyperawareness, a conceptual fluidity that might be described (pun intended) as “Go with the flow.”
+The filmmaker says this half-baked quality is the film version of “churadai,” an Okinawan word for “loafing around.”